pivotal-cf/om/docs/configure-authentication/README.md

   --username, -u, OM_USERNAME                            string  admin username for the Ops Manager VM (not required for unauthenticated commands)
   --version, -v                                          bool    prints the om release version (default: false) OM_VARS_ENV                                            string  **EXPERIMENTAL** load vars from environment variables by specifying a prefix (e.g.: 'MY' to load MY_var=value)

-Command Arguments:
-  --config, -c                  string             path to yml file for configuration (keys must match the following command line flags)
-  --decryption-passphrase, -dp  string (required)  passphrase used to encrypt the installation --http-proxy-url              string             proxy for outbound HTTP network traffic --https-proxy-url             string             proxy for outbound HTTPS network traffic --no-proxy                    string             comma-separated list of hosts that do not go through the proxy --password, -p, OM_PASSWORD   string (required)  admin password --precreated-client-secret    string             create a UAA client on the Ops Manager vm.
-The client_secret will be the value provided to this option
-  --username, -u, OM_USERNAME   string (required)  admin username --var                         string (variadic)  Load variable from the command line.
-Format: VAR=VAL --vars-env, OM_VARS_ENV       string (variadic)  **EXPERIMENTAL** load vars from environment variables by specifying a prefix (e.g.: 'MY' to load MY_var=value)
-  --vars-file                   string (variadic)  Load variables from a YAML file

 ```